bryanwagner/node-dod/README.md

 [Single instruction, multiple data (SIMD)](https://en.wikipedia.org/wiki/SIMD) implementations are available on almost all modern computing architectures and allow us to exploit instruction-level parallelism.
 Effectively, SIMD operates on wide registers of 128 bits and higher, which allows us to perform operations such as a single multiplication instruction on four 32-bit floats.
 Commonly they are accessed via [C Intrinsics](https://software.intel.com/sites/landingpage/IntrinsicsGuide/).
 One approach to using SIMD in Node.js is to use [n-api](https://nodejs.org/api/n-api.html) to access them natively.

 But using Data-Oriented approaches on 32-bit float arrays allows compilers, JIT compilers, and hotspot optimizers to perform [Automatic vectorization](https://en.wikipedia.org/wiki/Automatic_vectorization).
 When a compiler auto-vectorizes, it automatically converts instructions to SIMD instructions.
-In ideal situations this can makes tight loops 4, 8, or 16 times faster.
+In ideal situations this can make tight loops 4, 8, or 16 times faster.
 Auto-vectorization can be inconsistent, however, since it might only activate for simple loops.
 Generally, it's nice to have, but we shouldn't rely on it.

 Access to SIMD has been targeted by [WebAssembly SIMD](https://github.com/WebAssembly/simd).
 In particular, one nice abstraction library is [@thi.ng/simd
 ](https://www.npmjs.com/package/@thi.ng/simd) which compiles using [AssemblyScript](https://www.assemblyscript.org/).
 Currently, SIMD is accessible through @thi.ng/simd from Node version 14.6.0.

 Finally, if our problem is highly parallelizable, we can consider frameworks like [CUDA](https://developer.nvidia.com/cuda-toolkit) that leverage the GPU.

+## N.B.

+Data-Oriented Design is not synonymous with Struct-of-Arrays; the language in this document contrasts it with Object-Oriented Design, but it encompasses a broader approach to solution modelling.

 ## References